Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 • The Bumpy Career turned 10.
 What started as a blog post during my internship days now has students from around the world.
 (And I mean around the world, from Australia, UK, Canada to Dubai, Vietnam, and Nigeria.)
 It feels surreal.

 • Reaching the point where I don’t need Google Lens in Dutch groceries or restaurants.
 I can identify most ingredients by name already which sounds like a tiny win, but to me it's like planting a flag on a new planet.
-Feel free to ask me anytime to find the chicken liver at the grocery store for you.
+Feel free to ask me anytime to find the chicken liver at the Dutch grocery store for you.

 • Discovering I’m terrible at building furniture, but my partner is basically Bob the Builder.
 He built everything in the house: lamps, bedframes, even the sofa.
 My role: buy it and deal with the delivery guys.
 His role: assemble it all with me standing an appropriate distance away.
 (The 1 time I helped, I did it wrong and he told me to put the screwdriver down.)